ShrikeshB/Planti/README.md

 ## What this website is about?
 * It is a ecommerce website where users can buy plant.

-> not: This is Home Page only and it is static website for now.
+> note: This is Home Page only and it is static website for now.